Samsung/TizenRT/apps/system/utils/README.md

  * Snapshot interval : 10s (1000 ticks)
 --------------------------------------------------
 ```
+### How is the cpuload calculated
+We define a timeconstant (CONFIG_SCHED_CPULOAD_TIMECONSTANT), to keep a limit on total cpuload.
+We store "total ticks" and "ticks respective to a thread for specific core" after every systick interrupt.
+thread_n load on cpu_i = (thread_n ticks in cpu_i) / (total ticks in cpu_i)
+average thread_n load = (Sum of thread_n load in each cpu) / (Number of cpus)

+Note: Suppose timeconstant is 2 second.
+Then after every 2 second, we divide the number of ticks
+      on each thread_n load by 2 and also on each cpu_n load by 2.
+After this the process continues
+      until the next 2 seconds.

 ### How to Enable
 Enable *CONFIG_ENABLE_CPULOAD* to use this command on menuconfig as shown below:
 ```